GabriellaSky/claim_optimization/README.md

 ## Reproducing results

 ### Models & Data
-BART checkpoints, along with BERT, SBERT and SVMRank models can de found [here]()
+To obtain access to BART checkpoints, along with BERT, SBERT and SVMRank models, please reach out to Gabriella Skitalinskaya (email can be found in paper).
+Let us know if you have any questions.

 ### Generation